-SECTION A - REPORTING PARTY: Enter the mandated reporter's name, title, category (from PC Section 11165.7), business (agency) name and address, telephone number, a signature and today's date.
-Also check yes-no whether you (the mandated reporter) witnessed the incident.
-The signature area is for either the mandated report or the person taking as telephoned report.
+SECTION A - REPORTING PARTY: Enter the mandated reporter's name, title, category (from PC section 11165.7), business/agency name and address, daytime telephone number, and today's date.
+Check yes/no whether the mandated reporter witnessed the incident.
+The signature area is for either the mandated reporter or, if the report is telephoned in by the mandated reporter, the person taking the telephoned report.

 IV.
-INSTRUCTIONS (Continued)
+INSTRUCTIONS (continued)

-- SECTION B REPORT NOTIFICATION: Complete the name and address of the designated agency notified, date of the written report, date/time of the phone call and the name, title and telephone number of the official contacted. - SECTION C VICTIM (One Report per Family, siblings must have same parents/guardians): Enter the victim's name, address, telephone number, birth date or approximate age, sex, ethnicity, present location, and where applicable enter the school, class (indicate the teacher's name or room number), and grade.
+SECTION B - REPORT NOTIFICATION: Complete the name and address of the designated agency notified, the date/time of the phone call, and the name, title, and telephone number of the official contacted.

+SECTION C - VICTIM (One Report per Victim): Enter the victim's name, birthdate or approximate age, sex, ethnicity, address, telephone number, present location, and, where applicable, enter the school, class (indicate the teacher's name or room number), and grade.
 List the primary language spoken in the victim's home.
-Check the appropriate yes-no box for: developmentally disabled?, physically disabled? and specify the victim's other disability.
-To determine if the victim has a disability, ask the victim's parent or care giver.
-Also check the appropriate yes-no box for in foster care?, indicate type of care if the victim was in out-of-home care, indicate the type of abuse.
-List the victim's relationship to the suspect, check the appropriate yes-no box for photos taken?, indicate whether the incident resulted in this victim's death. - SECTION D INVOLVED PARTIES: Enter the requested information for: Victim's Siblings, Victim's Parents/Guardians and the Suspect. - SECTION E INCIDENT INFORMATION: If multiple victims, enter the number.
+Check the appropriate yes/no box to indicate whether the victim may have a developmental disability or physical disability and specify any other apparent disability.
+Check the appropriate ves/no box to indicate whether the victim is in foster care, and check the appropriate box to indicate the type of care if the victim was in out-of-home care.
+Check the appropriate box to indicate the type of abuse.
+List the victim's relationship to the suspect.
+Check the appropriate yes/no box to indicate whether photos of the injuries were taken.
+Check the appropriate box to indicate whether the incident resulted in the victim's death.

+SECTION D - INVOLVED PARTIES: Enter the requested information for Victim's Siblings, Victim's Parents/Guardians, and Suspect.
+Attach extra sheet(s) if needed (provide the requested information for each individual on the attached sheet(s)).

+SECTION E - INCIDENT INFORMATION: If multiple victims, indicate the number and submit a form for each victim.
 Enter date/time and place of the incident.
 Provide a narrative of the incident.
-Attach extra sheets if needed.
+Attach extra sheet(s) if needed.